geotools/geotools/docs/developer/conventions/code/log.rst

 Logging
 -------

 We use the logging package bundled into J2SE 1.4 and above (java.util.logging).
 An overview is available on line in the Sun's SDK documentation.
-An other valuable source of inspiration is Logging in NetBeans.
+Another valuable source of inspiration is Logging in NetBeans.

 GeoTools typically (but not always) uses one logger per package and is named after the package name.
 Private classes or implementations sometime use the name of their public counterpart.